Basic Configuration of your UCC

-After you have a clear picture on what the UCCUCC stands for Unified Contact Center and consists of a queue that can be handled by Agents Each Contact Center has its own settings, interactive voice response questions and Agent with specific skills.
-Agents can be member of, or sign up to, one or more Contact Centers. needs to do, you can get started.
+After you have a clear picture on what the UCC A Unified Contact Center, or UCC, is a queue of interactions (voice, email, IM, etc.) that are handled by Agents.
+Each UCC has its own settings, IVR menus and Agents.
+Agents can belong to one or several UCCs and can have multiple skills (competencies).
+A UCC can be visualized as a contact center “micro service”.
+Customers can utilize one UCC (e.g. a global helpdesk), a few UCC’s (e.g. for each department or regional office) or hundreds of UCC’s (e.g. for each bed at a hospital).
+They are interconnected and can all be managed from one central location. needs to do, you can get started.
 Login to your new UCC's SharePoint site and get started.
 If you don't have a new UCC yet follow these instructions first: Install Extra UCC

 A good place to start is be setting up the basic configuration.

 Step 1: Define Skills